 The cardinal rule is: Communicate.
-Before a service-learning project is begun, there must be clear communication between all parties: the agency, the faculty member, students, and the service administrators (the CCA).
+Before a service-learning project is begun, there must be clear communication between all parties: the agency, the faculty member, students, and the CCA.
 More than anything else, this will reduce, if not eliminate, risk.

 Most cases of liability involving students arise from negligence or from failure of the campus to execute its duty appropriately to protect the student(s).
-Liability can occur for placing a student in an unsafe situation or for failing to warn a student of potential dangers.
-For example, travel hazards; failure to properly screen or train participants; and abuse of others can cause liability.
+Liability can occur when placing a student in an unsafe situation or failing to warn a student of potential dangers.
+Examples of liability include: travel hazards; failure to properly screen or train participants; and abuse of others can cause liability.
 Liability can also result from injury that the student causes to someone else in the performance of the job.
 For example, if a child, under the supervision of a volunteer working in a day care center, was injured because the student allowed the child to run into the street, the college and/or the sponsoring service organization would be liable.

 Faculty, students, community agencies and the CCA all have key roles in creating safe service experiences.
 The following examples list the most important elements of each role.

-FACULTY MEMBER: connects students and communities through academic courses, allowing time for questions to be raised and discussion so that students are comfortable with the experience and know what to expect.
-Facilitates communication of expectation and responsibilities in regard to issues such as behavior, appropriate clothing, use of tools and machinery and environmental considerations.
+- Faculty: connect students and communities through academic courses, allowing time for questions to be raised and discussion so that students are comfortable with the experience and know what to expect.
+They facilitate communication of expectations and responsibilities in regard to issues such as behavior, appropriate clothing, use of tools and machinery and environmental considerations.

 - Faculty may invite community partners into the classroom to teach students about the mission and activities of the agency.
 Community agencies should be considered as equal partners and instructors in the project.
 They can also provide valuable insights throughout the entire process.
 There are several benefits to this, including the fact that a close working partnership between the agency and the faculty member may lead to conversations about safety issues that would never be explored if there were no comfort level between the two.

-CENTER FOR CIVIC ADVANCEMENT: cultivates relationships with a wide variety of community agencies with the goal of reciprocal benefits for each.
-The Center also seeks to provide appropriate resources for faculty and students at the same time as maintaining safety and other standards.
+- Center for Civic Advancement: cultivates relationships with a wide variety of community agencies with the goal of reciprocal benefits for each.
+The CCA also seeks to provide appropriate resources for faculty and students while maintaining safety and other standards.
 As service administrators, the CCA negotiates safety standards and a formal agreement with the non-profits and government agencies we most commonly work with.
 In most cases, a signed Community Service Assumption of Risk Statement from the community partner will be on file with the CCA.
 In the event it is not, one must be signed before the students begin service.
-Download Assumption of Risk Form.
 Please contact the Center for Civic Advancement for more information.
 A copy of the Statement can be found here.